-Who would be interested in D2?
-Well, D2 is derived from plant sources, fungus to be precise, while commercial D3 is harvested from the fat in lambs wool, and the only dietary sources of D3 are animal products.
-Therefore if you are a strict vegan and prefer not to use any animal products, ergocalciferol would be a good choice for your Vitamin D supplement.
+Research suggests that cholecalciferol is actually superior to ergo as a source of Vitamin D. D3 is absorbed and metabolized much more efficiently.
+However, D2 is derived from plant sources, fungus to be precise, while commercial D3 is harvested from the fat in lambs wool, and the only dietary sources of D3 are animal products.
+If you are a strict vegan and prefer not to use any animal products, ergocalciferol would be a good choice for your Vitamin D supplement.
 Also, you would be wise to make sure you get enough sun exposure for your skin to manufacture this vitamin.